 - She is a member of the NCWIT Aspirations in Computing Community.

-- She is currently enrolled as an undergraduate (at a two- or four-year institution) or a graduate student pursuing a degree in computer science* at an NCWIT Academic Alliance (AA) member institution.
+- She is currently enrolled as an undergraduate (at a two- or four-year institution) or a graduate student pursuing a degree in computer science or a related degree program* at an NCWIT Academic Alliance (AA) member institution.
 (View the full list of AA member institutions.)

 - She has a valid U.S. Social Security or Tax Identification number.